sneckey0day/CreeperLog/README.md

 ## ⚡ IP Recon Logger — Stealth IP Capture Tool

-A sleek, stealthy recon tool for Red Teamers to log target IPs, user agents, timezones, and more, without showing them anything suspicious.
-Can bypass NAT using **Cloudflared tunnels** for public access.
+A stealth browser-based recon tool that silently captures real IP addresses, even when a VPN is in use, using WebRTC leaks and fallback techniques.
+It also logs User-Agent, timezone, language, and more — while showing a decoy page to the target.
+Perfect for Red Team recon and footprinting.

 ## 📸 Screenshot